Khalifeh Soltan: Biography

-First term as grand vizier (1623/4-1632)
+First term as grand vizier (1623/4–1632)

 Map of the Safavid Empire at the appointment of Khalifeh Soltan.

-On November 28, 1607, Khalifeh Soltan married shah Abbas I's third daughter, Khan-Agha Begum.
+On 28 November 1607, Khalifeh Soltan married shah Abbas I's third daughter, Khan-Agha Begum.
 After the marriage, Khalifeh Soltan asked for the governorship of Tabriz as an outcome of the cheerful circumstance, which was, however, declined.
 This demonstrates Khalifeh Soltan's early passion in getting a role in the state bureaucracy.

 Khalifeh Soltan was later in 1623/4 appointed by the shah as his grand vizier.
 When Khalifeh Soltan became grand vizier, Baghdad had recently been captured, while a Safavid army was marching towards Basra to capture it.
 Furthermore, during this period, the Armenians suffered from persecutions by Abbas I. In late 1624, after celebrating Nowruz, Abbas I left for Georgia to suppress a rebellion, thus leaving the young Khalifeh Soltan in Isfahan, to take care of the Safavid affairs.

 On 24 March 1626, an event occurred that "portended tragedy and turned to comedy".
 On that day, Khalifeh Soltan, who was still new to the grand vizier post, sent 200 soldiers to the convent of the Carmelites, a Catholic religious order.
 The soldiers inspected the convent, and then beat the monks and took them to Khalifeh Soltan.
 The monks thought they were going to be killed, and supposedly were excited that they were going to be martyred.

 However, this was not the case; Khalifeh Soltan, enraged by his soldiers treatment of the monks, threatened to kill the officer who led the soldiers.
 The monks, however, urged Khalifeh Soltan to spare him, which he did.
 Khalifeh Soltan and his officials then began asking the monks several questions about Christianity.
-He then discovered that the monks were not Augustinian monks, whom he had been advised to move to Shiraz, "because of Portuguese at Basra, which were considered contrary to Persian interests."
+He then discovered that the monks were not Augustinian monks, whom he had been advised to move to Shiraz, "because of Portuguese at Basra, which were considered contrary to Persian interests".
 He then let the Carmelites go.

 Dismissal and exile

 Abbas I died in 1629 and was succeeded by his grandson Safi, who in 1632 executed and exiled most of the officers who had served his grandfather, which included Khalifeh Soltan, who was dismissed on February 14 and thereafter exiled to Qom, while his four sons, who belonged to the Safavid royal house through their mother, were blinded.
 During his exile in Qom, he focused in expertise and making observations on several valuable texts.
-According to the person who edited the Dastur al-wuzarā, Khalifeh Soltan was the composer of that work, which was written between 1645–1654.
+According to the person who edited the Dastur al-wuzarā, Khalifeh Soltan was the composer of that work, which was written between 1645 and 1654.
 In 1638/9, Khalifeh Soltan may have returned to Isfahan.
 However, it is known that by 1645 he was living in the city, after having performed a pilgrimage to Mecca.
 During his pilgrimage, he had met Ottaqi Efendi, the shaykh of Mecca, who described him as a "man of great scholarship and perspicacity", and someone with whom he had had "many enjoyable sessions of learned discussions".